-- (1) Except as provided in subsection (2) below, the funds collected under this Section shall be used to: - (A) increase the supply of housing affordable to qualifying households subject to the conditions of this Section; and - (B) provide assistance to low and moderate/middle income homebuyers; and - (C) pay the expenses of MOHCD in connection with monitoring and administering compliance with the requirements of the Program.
+1 (B) provide assistance to low and moderate/middle income homebuyers; 2 and

+(C) pay the expenses of MOHCD in connection with monitoring and administering compliance with the requirements of the Program.
 MOHCD is authorized to use funds in an amount not to exceed \$200,000 every 5 years to conduct follow-up studies under Section 415.9(e) and to update the affordable housing fee amounts as described above in Section 415.5(b).
 All other monitoring and administrative expenses shall be appropriated through the annual budget process or supplemental appropriation for MOHCD.